pazaan/decoding-contour-next-link/README.md

 ## Known Issues
 * Assumed pump time was in UTC, but this doesn't ring true for non DST times (in Melbourne, anyway)
-* Currently uses `curses.ascii`, which doesn't work on Windows.